AyantikaPaik/Tic-tac-toe-game/README.md

-Developed a classic Tic Tac Toe game using HTML,CSS,Javascript.
-The game features a simple user interface allowing two players to take turns placing their marks (X or O) on a 3X3 flex boxes.
+Developed a classic Tic Tac Toe game using HTML, CSS, and JavaScript.
+Features a simple user interface with two players taking turns placing their marks (X or O) on a 3x3 grid using flex boxes.
+Implemented game logic involving DOM manipulation, 2D arrays, booleans, arrow functions, and event listeners for win detection and game management.
+Includes Reset Game and Draw Match options for an interactive experience.
-Implemented logic like Dom-Manipulation,2-D Arrays ,Booleans ,Arrow function,Event-Listeners and disbled functions to detect winning conditions and end the game accordingly.
-Also Implemented features like ResetGame options or Draw-Match options to get a interactive gaming experience on the interface.